iw00t/REDBetter/README.md

 Note that if you specify a particular release, redactedbetter will ignore your configuration's media types and attempt to transcode the releases you have specified regardless of their media type (so long as they are lossless types).

-redactedbetter caches the results of your transcodes, and will skip any transcodes it believes it's already finished.
+REDBetter caches the results of your transcodes, and will skip any transcodes it believes it's already finished.
 This makes subsequent runs much faster than the first, especially with large download directories.
 However, if you do run into errors when running the script, sometimes you will find that the cache thinks the torrent it crashed on previously was uploaded - so it skips it.
 A solution would be to manually specify the release as mentioned above.
 If you have multiple issues like this, you can remove the cache:

     $> ./redactedbetter ~/.redactedbetter/cache